These two words work like a magic spell. They are the #1 way to enthuse customers to buy from you.

 Apply this tactic to stimulate customers to buy certain products that you want to sell out.

-Tip: You can also offer free shipping for certain product combinations to encourage customers to buy more.
+Tip: You can also offer free shipping for certain product variations to encourage customers to buy more.

 Free shipping to certain locations

 If your sales go well, try this tactic to expand your customer base.
 Partner up with a new shipping service and offer deliveries to a new region.

 If you have customers in Hawaii or in Alaska, you can restrict your shipping destinations to the U.S. continent only, just to be safe on